Ebersole and Hess' Gerontological Nursing & Healthy Aging in Canada - Elsevier eBook on VitalSource, 3rd Edition

-Gain the knowledge and skills you need to care for older adults in Canada!
+Help your students learn the knowledge and skills needed to care for older adults in Canada!
 Ebersole and Hess' Gerontological Nursing & Healthy Aging in Canada, 3rd Edition uses a wellness-based, holistic approach to older adult care from a distinctly Canadian perspective.
-Designed to promote healthy aging regardless of the patient’s situation or disorder, this book provides best-practice guidelines to help you identify potential problems, address complications, and alleviate discomfort.
-An Evolve website includes new Next Generation NCLEX®-style case studies and PN competencies case studies to enhance your skills in clinical judgement.
-Written by a team of gerontological nursing experts led by Veronique Boscart, this concise guide covers health care in the context of the cultural and socio-economic issues unique to Canada.
+Designed to promote healthy aging regardless of the patient’s situation or disorder, this text provides best-practice guidelines to help students identify potential problems, address complications, and alleviate discomfort.
+An Evolve website includes new Next Generation NCLEX®-style case studies and PN competencies case studies to help students develop skills in clinical judgement.
+Concise and up to date, this guide covers health care in the context of the cultural and socio-economic issues unique to Canada.

 - Core competencies identified by the CGNA are integrated throughout the book, reinforcing the standards of the Canadian Gerontological Nursing Association.

 - Assessment guidelines and tools are featured in tables, boxes, and forms, including the latest scales and guidelines for proper health assessment.

 - Focus on health and wellness highlights all aspects of the aging process.